19hours/sg-statutes/Acts/Tobacco (Control of Advertisements and Sale) Act.md

 (d) the packaging of which resembles, or is designed to resemble, the packaging commonly associated with tobacco products.

+[Act 46 of 2017 wef 01/02/2018]

-(2) A person must not import into Singapore, or distribute, sell or offer for sale in Singapore, any component of a toy, a device or an article referred to in subsection (1).
+(2) A person must not import into Singapore, or distribute, sell, offer for sale or possess for sale in Singapore, any component of a toy, a device or an article referred to in subsection (1).

+[Act 46 of 2017 wef 01/02/2018]

+(2A) A person must not —

+(a) possess in Singapore, other than for the purpose of sale in Singapore;

+(b) purchase in Singapore; or

+(c) use in Singapore,

+any item mentioned in subsection (1) or (2).

+[Act 46 of 2017 wef 01/02/2018]

 (3) A person who contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction —